Go to the main content

 Technical challenge

-Many domains talk about the importance of multi-disciplinary research and the need to share data, but there are major challenges for data providers in supporting such research.
+Many research domains talk about the importance of multi-disciplinary research and the need to share data, but there are major challenges for data providers in supporting such research.
 Domain expertise and collaborative scientific work requires that data and methods are effectively shared.
 This emphasises the importance of provenance and processing metadata, in addition to the typical metadata requirements.

 The methods and processing required to integrate this data and optimise it for multi-disciplinary use have been thoroughly documented, and can be accessed, by the researchers through an extension to the granular data documentation of the ESS, providing a unique degree of transparency.
-Results show the needed form of interoperability at several levels: organisational, scientific, semantic, and technical.
+Results show the needed form of interoperability at several levels:

 Main results